explodinglabs/jsonrpcclient/doc/index.rst

 Exceptions
 ^^^^^^^^^^

-Catch the base exception ``JsonRpcClientError`` when communicating with the server.
-This is raised on a variety of issues such as connection problems, or if the server responded with *error*.
+Catch the base exception ``JsonRpcClientError`` in case there's a network issue, or the server responded with *error*.

 .. code-block:: python